thuongleit/Happiness-iOS/README.md

    - [x] Use round corners on images.
 - [x] Create/edit entry
    - [x] Remove "What are you most grateful for today?"
+   - [x] Use round corners on text view.
+   - [x] Replace "Location" with location image used elsewhere in app.
    - [x] Use camera image placeholder rather than current (landscape) image.
+   - [x] For photo picker, remove the unused square frame.
    - [x] Allow user to take a picture from within the app.
 - [x] View entry
    - [x] Make scrollable using UITableView.